 People who have studied marine engineering frequently carry out tasks such as supervising and maintaining ships, bunkering fuel oil, planning, and record keeping.
 Also, they repair the ship as needed.

 8) Warehouse Manager

 The management of activities in storage facilities rests with warehouse managers.
-They are in charge of organizing and retrieving the activities related to the storage of various objects safely and securely.
-They frequently oversee a team, hiring new employees, giving them tasks, and evaluating their progress.
+They are in charge of organizing and retrieving the activities related to storing various objects safely and securely.
+They frequently oversee a team, hire new employees, give them tasks, and evaluate their progress.

 A warehouse manager is responsible for accepting shipments of supplies, commodities, records, or other items.
 He monitors compliance with health and safety guidelines.
 Also, he assigns tasks to a staff team.

 Additionally, he has to maintain details of the inventory, sales, fast-moving products, and security measures.
 Also, he needs to ensure a risk-free environment.
 Lastly, he responds to requests for the retrieval of goods.